RosscoIMF/H.O.L.E./README.md

     The generated A4 template is automatically saved as two files:
         A4_Template.png
         A4_Template.pdf
         The template is saved in the app's current working directory.
-You may need to change the file paths in the code for saving to a custom location.
+To ensure new templates appear in the app's home directory, you may need to delete any previously generated templates.

    -Rossco